imennajar/VBA_challenge/README.md

-# How to write a script in VBA to manipulate input data form excel, calculate and display output data :cd:
+# How to write a script in VBA to manipulate input data from Excel, calculate and display output data: :cd:

-In this project we will learn how to use VBA to  loop throught all the stock for one year and output useful data
+In this project we will learn how to use VBA to  loop through all the stocks for one year and produce useful data output

-# what we will learn from this project
+# What we will learn from this project:

     - How to declare and use the right variables
     - How to use the right instructions: data entry, condition, iteration, and data display